rileym/bootstrap/README.md

 # Parametric Bootstrap Demo

-I wrote this demo, inspired by a question an engineering friend asked me, for a probabilistic modeling class I was TAing at Stanford.
+I wrote this demo, inspired by a question an engineering friend asked me, for a probabilistic modeling class I TAed at Stanford.

-**Unfortunately, I no longer have access to Matlab (the `fmincon` function, in particular, which Octave does not yet have) and cannot test the demo nor produce new plots anymore.**
+**Unfortunately, I no longer have access to Matlab (to the `fmincon` function, in particular, which Octave does not have) and cannot test the demo nor produce new plots anymore.**

 ______________________________________________________________________

 ### Demo Background and Set-Up

 [Process capability indices](http://en.wikipedia.org/wiki/Process_capability_index) measure the “safety” or margin-for-error of engineering processes.
-They compare allowable process output error — i.e. deviation from some target value — to the estimated variation of that output.
-That is likely a crude characterization, but for the purposes of the demo it is enough to understand the process capability index as a statistic determined by the estimated mean and variance of the (assumed to be normally distributed) process output.
+They compare allowable process output error — i.e. deviation from some target value — to the estimated variation of that process output.
+That might be an oversimplificaion, but for the purposes of the demo it is enough to understand the process capability index as a statistic determined by the estimated mean and variance of the (assumed to be normally distributed) process output.

 The goal of the exercise is to take process output data and produce:

 * An estimate of the (lower bound) process capability index (below denoted `C_pl`, where `C_pl =  ( mu_hat - LSL ) / ( 3 sigma_hat )` )
 * A confidence interval for this estimate

 As an additional complication of the exercise, our process output data is right censored.
-(This complication was actually an element of my engineering friend’s question; the device she used to measure the process output had a maximum reading that was equaled (or surpassed) by a portion of the output values.)
+(This complication was actually an element of my engineering friend’s question: the device she used to measure the process output had a maximum reading that was equaled (or surpassed) by a portion of the output values.)

 The difficulty of the exercise is thus twofold:

-1. How to compute the estimated mean and variance for the *underlying* process output (as opposed to the reported output, which is censored) with access only to the right censored readings?
+1. How to compute the estimated mean and variance for the *underlying* process output (as opposed to the reported, censored output) with access only to the right censored readings?
 2. How to compute a confidence interval for the resultant process capability index point estimate?

 ### 1. Estimating the Process Capability Index — MLE